mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 Metrics jobs are using [Phpmetrics](https://www.phpmetrics.org), [Phploc](https://github.com/sebastianbergmann/phploc) and [Pdepend](https://pdepend.org/).

+Currently this project do not support analysing coverage for Pdepend and junit report from unit-kernel or functional or functionlajs tests for Phpmetrics.

 ### Accessibility with Pa11y

 Accessibility tests with [Pa11y](https://pa11y.org/), tests are defined in